dirvine/data_chain/docs/0029-data-chains.md

 - On segmentation the next link may not hold the group_size - 1 previous nodes.
 In that event several groups would have to agree, although the groups wil have a lower common leading bits and this would show a segmentation, such a segmentation would "fix" itself as the network did grow though.
 This is due to the chain growing over time and agreed by the current close_group.
+- Perhaps on inability to complete a link signature quorum the neighbor group can checkpoint the chain?

 Not initially required, but should be considered in near future.